ykskb/ykskb.github.io/_posts/en/2024-10-15-duckdb-code-map.md

 - Compression type detection at read time:

     - `RowGroup::GetColumn` calls `ColumnData::Deserialize` which loads `DataPointer` struct from data. `compression_type` in the struct is the compression type decided at write time.

+> Notes:
+>
+> - There are multiple types of compression algorithms, but `UncompressedString` and `DictionaryCompression` are traced in this code map.